Database Schema

 CRDT Columns

-Every table that participates in sync has three special CRDT columns added automatically.
+Every table that participates in sync has two special CRDT columns added automatically.
+Deletes are tracked separately via the haex_deleted_rows table - no tombstone column is added to your tables.

-haex_column_hlcs TEXT NOT NULL -- JSON with per-column HLC timestamps
+haex_column_hlcs TEXT NOT NULL -- JSON object with HLC per column for column-level merging

 Example Query